ZhengyuZhao/AI-Security-and-Privacy-Events/README.md

-# A curated list of workshops and tutorials on AI Security and Privacy
+# A curated list of workshops and tutorials on AI S&P

 Workshops and Tutorials on AI S&P in **Security**, **ML**, **CV**, **NLP**, and **IR & RecSys** venues.